AndyMc3000/ci-ms2-party-chef/README.md

 * It should have a navigation bar with individual links to each page and a 'MyMenu' modal.
 * It should contain a section to show the address and phone number of the Party Chef Headquarters.
 * It should include a Google Map with markers to show the individual Party Chef offices around the country.
 And when a user clicks on a marker, and 'info window' should popup to show the contacts details and address for that office.
-* It should contain a contact form with a dropdown to allow users to indicate their are of interest: 'Request a party planning consultation', 'Check our availability to service your event', or 'Ask us anything'.
+* It should also contain a contact form to allow a user to submit a query to Party Chef.
-* It should have 3 main sections focusing on; The Gym/equipment, Personal Training Services, and the Studio/class facilities.
-* It should contain a gallery of photographs titled 'Our Team'.

 #### Information Architecture: ####